ericdwkim/fluent_python/README.md

 ## Concepts & Takeaways

 - Leverage built-in dunder methods instead of re-creating the wheel as new methods
+- Abstract Base Classes (ABCs) --> enforces its subclasses to implement specific methods; ensures consistency and reliability of the interface
+- Polymorphism --> provides flexibility and extensibility to parent class methods, thus ensuring interface uniformity

 ## Terminology
 - **infix operators** -> create new objs and not touching/modifying the operands